FBerding/iotarelr/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 <!-- badges: end -->

 ## Introduction

-A brief introduction in how to use the package can be found via [Get started](iotarelr.html).
+A brief introduction on how to use the package can be found via [Get started](iotarelr.html).
 Articles describing how to conduct advanced analysis can be found via articles.